David: Literary analysis

-Biblical literature and archaeological finds are the only sources that attest to David's life.
-Some scholars have concluded that this was likely compiled from contemporary records of the 11th and 10th centuries BCE, but that there is no clear historical basis for determining the exact date of compilation.
-Other scholars believe that the Books of Samuel were substantially composed during the time of Josiah, king of Judah, at the end of the 7th century BCE, extended during the Babylonian captivity and substantially complete by about 550 BCE.
+The only sources directly attesting to David's life are from biblical literature.
+Some scholars have concluded that this was likely compiled from contemporary records of the 11th and 10th centuries BC, but that there is no clear historical basis for determining the exact date of compilation.
+Other scholars believe that the Books of Samuel were substantially composed during the time of Josiah, king of Judah, at the end of the 7th century BC, extended during the Babylonian captivity and substantially complete by about 550 BC.
 Old Testament scholar A. Graeme Auld contends that further editing was done even after then—the silver quarter-shekel Saul's servant offers to Samuel in "almost certainly fixes the date of the story in the Persian or Hellenistic period" because a quarter-shekel was known to exist in Hasmonean times.
 The authors and editors of Samuel drew on many earlier sources, including, for their history of David, the "history of David's rise" and the "succession narrative".
-The Books of Chronicles, which tells the story from a different point of view, was probably composed in the period 350–300 BCE, and uses Samuel and Kings as its source.
+The Books of Chronicles, which tells the story from a different point of view, was probably composed in the period 350–300 BC, and uses Samuel and Kings as its source.

 Biblical evidence indicates that David's Judah was something less than a full-fledged monarchy: it often calls him nagid (lit. 'prince, chief'; נָגִיד) rather than melekh (מֶלֶךְ); David sets up none of the complex bureaucracy that a kingdom needs.
 His army is made up of volunteers and his followers are largely relations or from his home region of Hebron.

 Beyond this, the full range of possible interpretations is available.
 A number of scholars consider the David story to be a heroic tale similar to the legend of King Arthur or the epics of Homer, while others find such comparisons questionable.